On Incentive Compatibility in Dynamic Mechanism Design With Exit Option in a Markovian Environment: Characterization of Incentive Compatibility

 \section{Characterization of Incentive Compatibility}

-In this section, we characterize the incentive compatibility of the dynamic mechanism.
-We first introduce the length functions and potential functions and show a sufficient condition by constructing the payment rules in terms of the potential functions based on the relationship between the length and the potential functions.
-Second, we determine the necessary condition for incentive compatibility by applying the envelope theorem and pin down the payment rules in terms of the allocation rule.
+In this section, we characterize the dynamic incentive compatibility of the mechanism.
+We first introduce the length functions and the potential functions and show a sufficient condition by constructing the payment rules in terms of the potential functions based on the relationship between the length and the potential functions.
+Second, we pin down the payment rules in terms of the allocation rule by applying the envelope theorem.